meawoppl/meawoppl.github.io/_portfolio/babyfood.md

 The manufacturer contacted me the next day to tell me three things:
 * The board design met all of their DFM rules, but they were not sure it could be manufactured
-* The design was significantly underquoted, because they had never tested the case of a board with only circular contours
+* The design was significantly under-quoted, because they had never tested the case of a board with only circular contours
 * They were willing to *try* make it at the quoted price all the same

 I said go for it, and I was not at all disappointed.